Amulyac13/Expense_Tracker/README.md

 if the user are already registered and we are trying to register that user it will give the error.

 Functionality:->
-login/logout
+1. login/logout
-add expense
+2. add expense
-delete expense
+3. delete expense
-notication when you get successfully registered/ login and add/delete the expense dashboard:-> on that we get the expense detail on the search filter.
+4. notication when you get successfully registered/ login and add/delete the expense
+5. dashboard:-> on that we get the expense detail on the basis of search filter.

 frontend part run:->npm start
 backend part run:->npm run dev.